RolandMunsil/BOTW-Map-Stitcher/README.md

 Saves the generated image to `<filename>`.
 If this argument is not specified, the image will be saved to "output.png".

 #### `-l, --lod <number>`
 Specifies the level of detail (aka quality) of the generated image.
-0 is the lowest, and 3 is the highest.
+0 is the highest, and 3 is the lowest.
 Note that you need the "Map (Full)" archive for LOD 0, and the "Map (Lower-Resolution)" archive for LODs 1-3.

 The image sizes for each level of detail are as follows: